moonrepo/examples/README.md

 A collection of packages and applications using moon and popular tooling.

+> Note: This repository is not actively maintained.
+It's merely an example of how things can work!

 ## Usage

 To begin, we suggest installing moon globally: https://moonrepo.dev/docs/install